duplode/duplode.github.io/src/posts/casual-hacking-with-stack.md

 without installing it) to download and install any dependencies you add to the cabal file automatically.
 Besides that, having the installed packages noted down may prove useful in case you need to reproduce your configuration elsewhere [^ghc-pkg].
-Alternatively, you can just leave the cabal file and the default project structure sitting pretty, just in case your experiments become a real project, and install packages with `stack install` as if you were using cabal-install.
-You can also have the best of both worlds (that is, having a single environment with both a real project and a list of extra dependencies for experiments managed by stack) by supplying a second cabal file in a subdirectory:
+If your experiments become a real project, you can clean up the `build-depends` without losing track of the packages you installed for testing purposes by moving their entries to a second cabal file, kept in a subdirectory:

 [^ghc-pkg]: In any case, you can also use `stack exec -- ghc-pkg list` to see all packages installed from the snapshot you are currently using.